Nov 16 2020

 8. Appropriately express feelings when wronged.

-9. Identify aggressive, assertive, and passive behavior and styles.
+9. Identify aggressive, assertive, and passive behaviors and styles.

 10. Accept responsibility for changing own behaviors.